 Walker Books – ‘Australia is the leading children’s publisher in Australia and New Zealand.’
 Walker Wednesday: Walker Books usually accepts unsolicited submissions of middle grade and young adult fiction on the first Wednesday of every month (Australian and New Zealand authors).
-The next submission date is on Wednesday 6th Dec.
+Check their website for submission details.

 - Submissions: Email the first 50 pages of your manuscript and a 1-page cover letter which includes a synopsis.
 They will contact you within three weeks if they want to see the rest of your manuscript.

-Wilkins Farago – CLOSED.
-They are a small, privately-owned publishing house based in Melbourne.
+Wilkins Farago – are a small, privately-owned publishing house based in Melbourne.
 They publish a wide range of quality children’s fiction, including picture books and YA.
 Check their website for submission details.

-Windy Hollow Books – OPEN.
-This is an independent publisher based in Melbourne.
+Windy Hollow Books – are an independent publisher based in Melbourne.
 They publish high quality, literary books for children.